nicolas-van/widget.js/docs/tutorial.rst

 * ``detach()`` (this one removes the widget from the DOM)

 .. warning:: It is not recommended to use the ``appendTo()`` and similar methods directly on the jQuery object returned
           by ``$()``.
-Doing so will disable some of Spear.js's features that will be explained later.
+Doing so will disable some of widget.js's features that will be explained later.

 Widget Events
 -------------

-Events is one of the main features of Spear.js, and an incredibly useful tool in all modern UI libraries.
+Events is one of the main features of widget.js, and an incredibly useful tool in all modern UI libraries.
 Widget events are separate from DOM events like ``click`` or ``submit``.
 They are used to define your own custom events.
 Example:

 .. code-block:: javascript

-    var MyWidget = spear.Widget.$extend({
+    var MyWidget = widget.Widget.$extend({
         doSomething: function() {
             // some code...
             this.trigger("someEvent", "hello");